 Therefore, any attempt, be it legal or extralegal, to regulate or suppress materials in libraries must be closely scrutinized to the end that protected expression is not abridged.

-Criticisms of books that are in the library should be submitted in writing to the librarian using the form on the last page of this section.
+Criticisms of books that are in the Learning Commons should be submitted in writing to the librarian using the form on the last page of this section.
 The librarian will send it to the principal who will appoint a committee composed of the librarians and faculty members to review the complaint.
 If the complainant is not satisfied by the decision of the reviewing committee and desires to carry his request further, he may then submit his complaint to the Superintendent and the Board of Directors of M.S.A.D.
 NO. 75.

 Cooperation will be given to any parent wishing to restrict his or her own child from using materials which are objectionable to the parent.
 The librarian, with the parent, will try to work out a solution that will keep that family's child or children from checking out the material the parent objects to, while still allowing free access for other children.